KhoiLe0501/Unit_Converter/README.md

-**Overview**

-This Java program is a unit conversion tool that allows users to convert values between different units of measurement.
-The program supports various unit types, including length, mass, time, pressure, volume, force, and energy.
-Users can enter conversion requests in the format "amount unit1 to unit2" or simply "amount unit1" for unit conversion without specifying the target unit.
+This Java program is a flexible unit conversion tool designed to convert various physical quantities, including length, mass, time, pressure, volume, force, energy, and power.
+The program is equipped to handle complex unit conversions, support arithmetic operations, and recognize metric prefixes.
+The README provides information on how to use the program, its file structure, and advanced features.

-**Features**

-Unit Definitions:
-The program reads unit definitions from external files for different unit types.
-These files, such as "Length_Units," "Mass_Units," etc., contain information about unit names, types, and conversion factors.

-Conversion Logic:
-The conversion logic handles different scenarios, including basic unit conversions, area and volume calculations, and compound conversions involving multiplication and division of units.
+**Usage Instructions**

-Input and Termination:
+Compile and Run:
-Users can interactively enter conversion requests in the console.
-The program continues to prompt the user until the input "xxx" is provided, at which point the program terminates.

-**Usage**
+Compile the program using a Java compiler.
+Run the compiled program.
 Input Format:

-To convert between units: Enter the amount, source unit, and target unit in the format "amount unit1 to unit2" (e.g., "5 m to cm").
-For basic unit conversion: Enter the amount and source unit without specifying the target unit (e.g., "5 m").
-Termination:

-To terminate the program, enter "xxx" during the input prompts.

-**Files**

-The program consists of the following files:

-Main.java:

-Contains the main program logic.
-Handles user input, unit conversion, and file loading.
-Unit.java:

-Defines the Unit class, representing a unit with a name, type, and conversion factor.

-**External Files**

-The program loads unit definitions from external files (e.g., "Length_Units," "Mass_Units," etc.).
-Each file follows a specific format, providing information about different units.

-**Error Handling**

-The program handles errors gracefully, such as invalid numeric input and unknown units.
-Future Improvements
-The program can be extended to support additional unit types and conversions.
-Improved error messages and user prompts can enhance the user experience.
-**Contributors**
-[Your Name]
-Version History
-v1.0: Initial release

-**License**

-This program is released under the MIT License.
-Feel free to modify and distribute it as needed.

-**Acknowledgments**

-Special thanks to contributors and resources that inspired or supported the development of this unit conversion program.
+Enter the amount and unit for conversion (e.g., "5 m").
+Optionally, use the "to" keyword to specify the target unit (e.g., "5 m to cm").
+Enter "xxx" in the 2nd or 3rd prompt to terminate the program.

+Example Usage
+plaintext
+Please enter the amount and unit (in abbreviation) of your conversion (5 m) or (5 m to cm):
+5 m to cm
+There are [500.000 cm] in 5.0 m

+**File Structure**

+**Main.java:**

+The main class containing the program logic.
+Loads unit conversion factors from files.

+**Unit.java:**

+Represents a unit with a name, type, and conversion factor.

+**Length_Units, Mass_Units, Time_Units, Pressure_Units, Volume_Units, Force_Units, Energy_Units, Power_Units:**

+Files containing unit conversion factors for different quantities.

+**Metric:**

+File containing metric prefixes and their conversion factors.
+Program Flow

+**Load Files:**

+Reads unit conversion factors from separate files for different quantities.

+**User Interaction:**

+Takes user input for the amount and units.
+Parses input to identify the source and target units.

+**Conversion:**

+Utilizes conversion factors to perform unit conversion.

+**Display Result:**

+Displays the converted amount and unit.

+**Advanced Features**

+Supports basic arithmetic operations for complex unit conversions (e.g., cm^3 to m^2).
+Recognizes metric prefixes for both source and target units.

+**Note**

+Explore different unit conversions and provide feedback for further improvements!
+This program can be extended for additional unit types by creating new files with conversion factors.
+Feel free to experiment with various conversions and enjoy the flexibility of this unit conversion tool!